Volunteer

 Become an MG Friend

-Through phone and email communication, an MG Friend provides confidential conversations, active and reflective listening, techniques to overcome day-to-day challenges, local resources, and information and answers to FAQs.
+Through confidential one-to-one conversations, MG Friends provide active and reflective listening, techniques to overcome day-to-day challenges, local resources, and information and answers to commonly asked questions.
+Connections are made via phone, text, or email.

 The MGFA Ambassador Program